shaloo/gpdocs/docs/source/about/what_is_genpipes.rst

 What is GenPipes?
 =================

-GenPipes is open sourceed, flexible, scalable Python-based framework that facilitates the development and deployment of multi-step computational workflows.
+GenPipes is an open source, flexible, scalable Python-based framework that facilitates the development and deployment of multi-step computational workflows.
 These workflows are optimized for High-Performance Computing (HPC) clusters and the cloud.